adsandoval92/TechnicalInterview_FeedReader/readme.md

 **Pre-Interview Requirements**

-1. Use should be able to register for an account.
+1. User should be able to register for an account.
 2. User should be able to subscribe to a news feed.
 3. User should be able to view items in a news feed.
 4. User should be able to search for news feed items.